Meet our Coaches!

 Sydney

 Hi!
 My name is Sydney and I am a proud member of Thames Valley Gymnastics.
-My mom is Shari Cirrito, the owner of TVAG.
-She introduced me to gymnastics as soon as I could walk, thinking it would be good for me to do and I hoping that I would enjoy it.
+My mom introduced me to gymnastics as soon as I could walk, thinking it would be good for me to do and I hoping that I would enjoy it.
 I started competing at the age of 6 in level 3.
 I spent 12 years competing for Thames Valley and reached Level 9.
 I have had my fair share of injuries and mental blocks, but I pushed through.
 I am known very well for my fails and falls.
 Believe it or not, I received the “Epic Fail” award at our team banquet.
 It fits me perfectly because I burn and crash every day and live to tell my story.
-In 2017 I was diagnosed with Ehlers-Danlos Syndrome Type 3 (EDS).
-“EDS Type 3 is an inherited connective tissue disorder that is caused by defects in a protein called collagen.”
-Because of this, I am always in pain and injured.
-We just recently found out that due to constant injuries, I have developed arthritis in my ankle.
-I wanted to do college gymnastics, however considering my EDS, I decided to stay at TVAG and continue my gymnastics here.
-This June (2018), I am graduating from Norwich Technical High School in Culinary Arts.
 All my years at Norwich Tech, I remained in High Honors.
 I will be going to Three Rivers Community College this Fall, and will be majoring is Exercise Science and minoring in Psychology.
 I decided to stay around home instead of going away for college so that way I could stay at Thames Valley and continue my coaching and gymnastics.
-I have been coaching for 6 years now and went from teaching preschool classes to coaching pre-team.
+I have been coaching for 6 years now and went from teaching preschool classes to coaching level 8s.
 I connect with kids very easily and absolutely love watching them grow and learn new skills.
-As far as gymnastics goes, I am going to continue working out and try to compete again next season for TVAG.
-Thames Valley is not a typically gym.
+Thames Valley is not a typical gym.
 We are a family here and I couldn’t be any happier to be a part of the big Thames Valley family.